dannyzia/adboard/README.md

-# AdBoard - Classified Ads Platform
+# ListyNest - Classified Ads Platform
 Project README (original full documentation).

-# Adboard — runtime README
+# ListyNest — runtime README

 This repository has been trimmed for runtime use.
 Non-runtime documentation, guides, and build artifacts were moved to `adboard_instructions/removed_for_run/` to keep the project root small and focused on running the application.